fuwiak/faster_ds/README.md

 Open Source Numpy/Pandas based module to make faster data analysis in console

-Do you have any questions or suggest?
-Please edit this file -----> *feature_request.md*

 ## Instruction for contributors

 click **fork** or type in console